 It is important for the Department to have community support on a continuing basis.
 It becomes particularly important when embarking on a new venture.
 A venture can be a new facility, program, intergovernmental agreement or even a reorganization of some nature.
 Whatever it may be, a new project generally represents some form of change to a community.
 When a department embarks on a new project, it is important to build community support for that project.
 Typically, 5 to 10 per cent of community members will support the project initially and 5 to 10 per cent will oppose it.
 These opponents and supporters are unlikely to change their position.
 The remaining 80 percent, called the silent majority are undecided, indifferent or skeptical about the project.
-Failure to bring the silent majority on the support side can lead to opposition and seriously jeopardize the project.
-Building community support may be one of the most important stepping-stones to getting a project off the ground.
+Failure to bring the silent majority on the support may be one of the most important stepping-stones to getting a project off the ground.
 It can also be one of the most challenging.
 It requires helping people in the community understand the issues and recognize the need for the change.
 Outlined below are some suggestions to help achieve this task successfully.

-• Create Your Message - It is important to develop a consistent and easily understood set of statements about your project and the benefits to the
+• Create Your Message - It is important to develop a consistent and easily understood set of statements about your project and the benefits to the community.

-- community.
 It is also essential that everyone in the decision-making chain is delivering the same message.

 - Know Your Audience When building community support, it is important to understand the audience you are trying to influence.
 Five of the common types of audiences you will encounter are;

-- o Users of your services or facilities
+- Users of your services or facilities

-- o Non-users of your services or facilities
+- Non-users of your services or facilities

-- o Elected Officials
+- Elected Officials

-- o Community Leaders
+- Community Leaders

 - o Media